ashfak99/Digital-Clock-using-JS/README.md

 # Digital-Clock-using-JS
-In this project create digital clock using HTML , CSS and JavaScript Clock using Your System Local Time
+In this project create digital clock using HTML , CSS and JavaScript <br>
+Clock using Your System Local Time